[This post was originally published in November 2019 and has been updated and revised.]

 - Camellias (after they have bloomed)

-There Are Plants You Should Not Prune in Late Winter
+And There Are Plants You That You Should NOT Prune in Late Winter

 Pallensmith.com suggests that certain plants not be cut back in winter.